snormore/zkauth/README.md

 - `brew install buf`
 - `( cd zkpauthpb && scripts/generate )`
-- Clean up zkpauthpb crate generation and features
+- Finish off prover-side test coverage
 - Better error handling whenever )? or await? or unwrap() is used so server doesn't get killed from a panic
 - Add bench tests
+- Support elliptical instead of scalar
+- Fill out README
+- Generate rust docs and deploy to GH pages
 - Docker/compose for the setup
 - Use external kv store for high availability of multiple replicas of the server
 - Deploy to AWS
-- Support elliptical instead of scalar

 ## Places it can be extended